lisbethmachado/pro-readme/README.md

 ## Description

 This is a professional ReadMe generating app.
+It allows the user to answer questions and efficiently generate well constructed ReadMe markdown templates for any project at the snap of a finger.

 ## Table of Contents
 * [Installation](#installation)